PIK-ICoNe/ProbabilisticStability/README.md

 - MCBB.jl/Clustering.jl for Monte-Carlo sampling and trajectory clustering
 - QuasiMonteCarlo.jl to generate low-discrepancy sequences
 - DifferentialEquations.jl for numerical integration (underlying most above-mentioned packages)

+The package is tested on Julia >= v1.5

 As a start, first implementations are included in the `examples` folder.